 17.2.7.
 Kilmeen Primary School is located approximately 2km southeast of the village.
 Ballingurteen has a basic level of services and there are no community / recreational facilities in the village.
 There may be a need to ensure that new development within the village is accompanied by the provision of appropriate community facilities.
-In particular, there may be a need for some playing fields and a community hall, although this may be covered by the community hall at
+In particular, there may be a need for some playing fields and a community hall, although this may be covered by the community hall at Rossmore.

-17.2.10.
-There are no Natura 2000 sites including Nature Conservation Areas in or near to Ballingurteen.
+Village: Ballingurteen

-17.2.11.
+- 17.2.8.
+In relation to water quality, there is a watercourse which flows through the village to Ballynacarriga Lough and the Bandon River to the north of the village.
+According to the South Western River Basin District (SWRBD) plan, the Bandon River is currently of 'moderate' river quality status.
+The Bandon River is a 'Drinking Water Protected Area', 'Nutrient Sensitive Area' and 'Designated Freshwater Pearl Mussel Area' which is a protected area.
+Wastewater treatment facilities in Ballingurteen will need to be provided as outlined in paragraph 17.2.3, which will contribute to the improvement of water quality to 'good' status by 2021. - 17.2.9.
+There are no buildings or other structures in the Record of Protected Structures within Ballingurteen. - 17.2.10.
+There are no Natura 2000 sites including Nature Conservation Areas in or near to Ballingurteen. - 17.2.11.
 As detailed in the Draft Landscape Strategy 2007, Ballingurteen is located in an area of the County where the landscape is deemed to be of Medium Value (landscapes with positive characters and with local or county importance), medium sensitivity (landscapes can accommodate development pressure, but with limitations in the scale and magnitude of the development), and of County Importance.
-The village is located within Landscape Type 7a - Rolling Patchwork
+The village is located within Landscape Type 7a Rolling Patchwork Farmland.

-17.3.2.
+- 17.3.1.
+During the life of this Plan, development in Ballinascarthy will focus mainly on consolidating the village as a provider of local services along with some limited residential expansion on lands in close proximity to the village centre. - 17.3.2.
 The development boundary for the village defines the extent of the built up area, whilst also allowing for some limited expansion for residential development.
-As a cross roads on a major regional link road with operational economic activities, the village has potential for
+As a cross roads on a major regional link road with operational economic activities, the village has potential for growth.

-17.4 PLANNING PROPOSALS : BALLINGURTEEN
+17.4 PLANNING PROPOSALS: BALLINGURTEEN